particle-iot/compile-action/README.md

 * `artifact-path`: Path to the compiled binary artifact.
 Typically, it will be `output/firmware.bin`
 * `device-os-version`: The Device OS version that was used for compilation.
 This may differ from the requested version if the requested version is a semver range or `latest` or `latest-lts`.
 Example: `2.3.1`
+* `firmware-version`: If auto-version is enabled, this output contains the product firmware version integer.
+Example: 2.
+The output value is undefined when sources are not a product firmware or auto-version is disabled.

 ### Example Pipeline